-For me, tea evokes a feeling of comfort and being loved.
-It always reminds me of the familiar ritual my mom would go through when she made a pot of tea.
+For Trish, the owner of Tilly Mint's, tea evokes a feeling of comfort and being loved.
+It always reminds her of the familiar ritual her mom would go through when she made a pot of tea.

 First, she would "put the kettle on" and as the water began to boil, she would gather together her tea accouterments: the silver tea scoop to commemorate the coronation of Elizabeth II; the loose tea sent by her sisters from England; the stainless steel teapot with the beautiful design; the knit tea cozy; the teaspoons; and, of course, the pretty china tea cups.

 To a little girl whose nickname was Tilly Mint, it was always a special occasion when mom made tea.
-She would tell me "If you are a very good girl, you may have tea in a glass."
-Of course, I would be good so I could have that special glass of hot tea.
-It wasn't until years later that I realized there was nothing special about that glass.
-Most likely, mom didn't want me to break her precious china teacups, so she invented the "special glass."
+She would tell Trish "If you are a very good girl, you may have tea in a glass."
+Of course, she would be good so she could have that special glass of hot tea.
+It wasn't until years later that she realized there was nothing special about that glass.
+Most likely, her mom didn't want me to break her precious china teacups, so she invented the "special glass."

 She was right.
-I deeply miss those treasured times.
-Thanks, mom.
+Trish deeply misses those treasured times and Thanks her mom.

-Now you can understand how I came to name my tea room.
-It's in honor of the nickname given to me by a special woman who expressed so much love with a simple cup of tea.
+Now you can understand how Trish came to name her tea room "Tilly Mints".
+It's in honor of the nickname given to her by a very special woman who expressed so much love with a simple cup of tea.

 Look at the lovely card Tilly Mint's received from the Duke and Duchess of Cambridge!